 Template Expressions

-Template expressions allow nodes in an agent pipeline to reference data from
+Template expressions let nodes in an agent pipeline reference data from the

 Syntax